Thecrazywingman/Thecrazywingman/README.md

 - 👋 Hi, I’m @Thecrazywingman
 - 👀 I’m interested in videogames that are written in JavaScript, Python or C++.
 - 🌱 I’m currently working on a small, engineless platformer videogame in C++.
-- 💞️ I’m CURRENTLY NOT looking to collaborate on ABSOLUTELY NOTHING YET
+- 💞️ I’m CURRENTLY NOT looking to collaborate.
 - 📫 You can email me on terastudiosofficial@gmail.com!

 <!---